-Most Affordable Starter Kit: Aqua Culture 10 Gallon Aquarium
+Most Affordable Starter Kit: Aqua Culture 10-Gallon Aquarium

-This 10 gallon aquarium is perfect for beginners who want to start keeping fish.
-It is ideal for either a child’s first tank, or a first time hobby tank.
+This 10-gallon aquarium is perfect for beginners who want to start keeping fish.
+It is ideal for either a child’s first tank or a first-time hobby tank.

 If you are looking for a complete kit, this set is great.
-It includes an internal Tetra filter, a low profile hood and energy-efficient LEDs to mimic the natural sunlight for your fish.
+It includes an internal Tetra filter, a low profile hood, and energy-efficient LEDs to mimic the natural sunlight for your fish.

-This kit also comes with a TetraCare guidance booklet, where you’ll find plenty advice to ensure you are doing everything correctly with your fish tank.
+This kit also comes with a TetraCare guidance booklet, where you’ll find plenty of advice to ensure you are doing everything correctly with your fish tank.